raivivek/raivivek.github.io/index.rst

     ― Socrates

 .. admonition::
     I am a third year undergraduate student at Indian Institute of Technology, Kharagpur majoring in in Biotechnology and Biochemical engineering.
-    As a passionate learner and ardent linux user, I love Biology, Computer Science, `Python`_, `Vim`_ , coffee and sunsets.
-This website hosts my interests and description besides the random rumblings of my life.
+As a passionate learner and ardent linux user, I love Biology, Computer Science, `Python`_, `Vim`_, coffee, and sunset.
+This website hosts my work interests and description besides few non-interesting things of my life.

     When I am not working with any of these, one can find me lurking on Wikipedia [1]_ or Quora [2]_.